Two versions to choose from: The Original Version and a Clean Version!

 –Los Angeles Times

-Sherlock Holmes – Male, Mid Thirties to Early 40's.
+Sherlock Holmes – Male, mid-30s to early 40s.
 Arrogant, tortured, and paranoid with a romantic streak.
 Adept at physical comedy.

-Professor Moriarty – Male, Late 30's to Late 40's.
+Professor Moriarty – Male, late 30s to late 40s.
 The reptilian arch-nemesis of Sherlock Holmes.
-Will begin the play as a stagehand as well as play six characters in Victoria Station.
+Will begin the play as a stagehand, as well as playing six characters in Victoria Station.

 Stagehands – All types and ethnicities; male and female.
 They play actual stagehands, moving set pieces on, off and around the stage as well as various supporting characters throughout the play.
 Must be athletic and versatile actors who can play several distinct characters within the course of the play.
 The stagehands almost never leave the stage and play an integral part in the story’s action and the play’s theatricality.